 I suppose nobody wants that.

-All things considered, that’s why it’s important to know what and where your MRV is to avoid redundant breaks and overreaching too quickly.
+So all things considered, it’s important to know what and where your MRV is to avoid redundant breaks and overreaching at all.

 What’s the maximum recoverable volume for glutes?

 This does seem quite a lot, doesn’t it?